logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/user-interface-actions/toolbar-menu-scrollbar/select-context-menu-item/_index.md

     -   control, if the action has window and control arguments, and values are specified for both of them;
     -   window, if the action has a value specified for a window argument, but has no control value specified \(whether or not the control argument exists\);
     -   screen, if neither a window nor control value is specified, whether or not such arguments exist.
-    **Note:** As for TestArchitect 8.4 Update 2, the coordinates are determined in pixels relative to the top-left corner of the working document.
+{{<note>}} As for TestArchitect 8.4 Update 2, the coordinates are determined in pixels relative to the top-left corner of the working document.

-    **Restriction:** This rule should not be taken to imply that any control or window arguments are optional if their associated actions don't explicitly state that.
+{{<restriction>}} This rule should not be taken to imply that any control or window arguments are optional if their associated actions don't explicitly state that.

 -   item argument:
     -   The menu item may be specified by its caption propertyor numerical index representing its cardinal placement in the menu, with index values starting at 1.